Rizz0S/programming-univbasics-nds-nds-to-insight-raw-brackets-lab/README.md

 ## Lab

-In this lab you're going to work through the directors database and create a `Hash` that records the director's name as a key, and the total grosses of all of their movies as the value.
+In this lab, you're going to work through the directors database and create a `Hash` that records the director's name as a key, and the total grosses of all of their movies as the value.
 For example: